hsaito/regex-jgs-launcher/README.md

 1. On first launch, you’ll see a prompt to enable RegexBuddy and/or RegexMagic.
 You can also enable them later in Settings (`regex-jgs-launcher.regexBuddy.enabled`, `regex-jgs-launcher.regexMagic.enabled`).
 2. Set the executable path(s).
 If the default path does not exist, you will be prompted to locate the .exe the first time you run a command.
 3. Optionally define argument templates using placeholders.
-4. Select text or invoke a command and enter a regex when prompted.
-Use the "RegexBuddy: Use Selection as Sample" command to send selection as sample text via `-testclipboard`.
+4. **Use the tools**:
+   - **RegexBuddy**: Select text and use as regex pattern to test/edit, or use sample mode to test regex against sample text
+   - **RegexMagic**: Select sample text to generate new regex patterns (RegexMagic creates regex, it doesn't edit existing ones)

 ## Development